where-is-s/edgelight/README.md

 4) Arduino IDE, Java.

 Total hardware cost was about $35 but only 2 meters of 4m LED strip were used.
 If you're really into saving you can get a similar setup for $20.

+## I got everything, how do I make it work?

 Instructions:
 1) Connect your hardware.
 Attach LED strip to the back of your monitor.
 I used following layout for LEDs: